MobileDevStar/ArticleReader/README.md

 # ArticleReader
-This is a project to manage the articles and show the articles in the reader
+This is a desktop app project to manage the articles and show the articles in the reader